 TruMarine Team’s top 3 tips for meal planning.

 Meal prepping doesn’t always mean making full meals in advance.

-One of our favourite tip is to think of ingredients that you can add to several meals throughout the week.
-Would you like to add an hard-boiled egg to your salad, or chicken to your stir fry?
+One of our favorite tips is to think of ingredients that you can add to several meals throughout the week.
+Would you like to add a hard-boiled egg to your salad, or chicken to your stir fry?

 If you’re feeling rushed in the morning, pre-preparing a large batch of granola on Sunday night is a great way to save time.
 Kate Horsman has our favorite lavender granola recipe which can be enjoyed with greek yogurt or with fruit and almond milk in the morning.